 Green Goddess dressing was at the height of popularity in the early 70’s and has made a comeback as a keto dressing in the 2000’s.
 Although it is often used as a salad dressing, it makes a wonderful dip or a sauce to pour over salmon.
-The recipe below shows it blended into a smashed cucumber salad, as well as drizzled over grilled salmon.Jump to Recipe
+The recipes below show it with a smashed cucumber salad, or drizzled over grilled salmon.Jump to Recipe

 What are the Classic Ingredients in Green Goddess Dressing?